Brprb08/orbital-control-simulator/README.md

 ## Interactive Tutorial (Built-In)

-When you first press **Play** in Unity or run the built executable, an **interactive tutorial** automatically starts to guide you through the basics.
+When you first press **Play** in Unity or run the built executable, an interactive tutorial automatically startsand takes you through the basics.
 Camera controls, satellite placement, and orbital maneuvers.

 - **Starts automatically** on first launch
 - **Fully interactive**: perform real actions to progress
-- **Manual control**: use **Next**, **Back**, or **Skip Tutorial** anytime
+- **Manual control**: use Next, Back, or Skip Tutorial anytime

 **Sequence:**

 - Learn camera controls and zoom with Track, Earth, and Free Cam
 - Move freely with WASD and mouse look
-- Place satellites by entering mass and radius
+- Place satellites by entering mass and radius and set velocity
-- Set velocity and apply thrust to form stable orbits
+- Adjust time scale
-- Adjust time scale and plan burns or use maneuver nodes
+- Apply thrust to perform maneuvers

-If you’d rather explore freely, just click **Skip Tutorial** when it appears.
+If you’d rather explore freely, just click Skip Tutorial when it appears.

 ---